stylesuxx/Oversample/README.md

 # Arduino ADC Oversampling
 This library implements "ENhancing ADC rewsolutino by oversampling" as per [Note AVR121](http://www.atmel.com/images/doc8003.pdf).

-For detail information please refer to the paper mentioned above.
+For detail information please refer to the application note mentioned above, I will describe here briefly what it says.

 ## Theory of operation
 Oversampling means, sampling a signal over its Nyquist Frequency.
-The Nyquist freuqency is twice the highest frequency of interest in the input signal.
+The Nyquist frequency is twice the highest frequency of interest in the input signal.
 Sampling above **fnyquist > 2 * fsignal** is called oversampling.
 For each additional Bit of resolution *n*, the signal must be oversampled four times.
 So the oversampling frequency is **foversampling = 4^n * fnyquist**.